socialally/xdr/README.md

 1. `npm start` - Start the mock server.
 2. Visit `http://localhost:9080`

-Note that IE8 is not supported by [chai](http://chaijs.com/) so in order to verify you need to visit:
+Note that IE8 is not supported by [chai](http://chaijs.com/) so in order to test you need to visit:

 ```
 http://localhost:9080/standalone.html